scilus/scil-documentation/source/arriving/setup_computer.rst

 Setting up your computer
 ========================

 Before you can start working with the tools commonly-used or developped in the lab, you need to setup your computer.
 Follow this step-by-step guide to get your computer ready to work.

-*This section is a work in progress.
-Eventually, it should cover OS choices, IDE choice, python and virtualenv installation, scilpy installation, nextflow and singularity/docker.*

-We recommend using Linux, but Mac and Windows can also be viable.
-If you already have a computer with Linux (or Mac) installed, proceed to the next step.
-If you want to install Linux on your personal computer but also want to keep Windows, you have two choices:

-    1) You can dual-boot Linux and Windows by following one of the many tutorials online, such as this `one <https://www.freecodecamp.org/news/how-to-dual-boot-windows-10-and-ubuntu-linux-dual-booting-tutorial/>`_.
-This process can be tedious so don't hesitate to ask for help in the lab.

-    2) You can use WSL2 on Windows 10 or 11.
-A step-by-step guide is available here (*TODO add link to new section*) to help you install WSL2.
+*If you work on a personal computer, you might be interested in visiting* :ref:`ref_setuppersocomputer` *first!*

 IDE
 """